sathittham/line-login-starter-ts/README.md

    ```
 3. Create your environment file (see `.env.example` for required variables):
    ```
-   cp .env.example .env.local
+   cp .env.example .env
-   # Edit .env.local with your LINE credentials and redirect URI
+   # Edit .env with your LINE credentials, session secret, and frontend URLs
    ```
 4. Start the backend server:
    ```